XiaoYu-HN/pgsampledb/oracle-samples/human_resource/README.md

-HR (Human Resources) is the smallest and most simple one of the Sample Schemas
+HR (Human Resources) is the smallest and most simple one of the Sample Schemas.

+use hr_main to create objects and populate data...